 Crediting periods may be renewed one time.
 Thus, a project may have a maximum of two crediting periods, each comprising of a maximum of ten reporting periods, for a total maximum of twenty reporting periods.
+Each field will also have a maximum of ten reporting periods per crediting period, for a total maximum of twenty reporting periods.
+Note that each initial reporting period can be a maximum of two cultivation years.

 During the 12 months before or after the end of a project's tenth reporting period, project developers may apply for a project's eligibility under a second crediting period.
 The project must meet the eligibility requirements of the most recent version of this protocol, including any updates to the performance standard test (Section 3.5.1.1).
 The baseline established in the first crediting period of the project shall be used for the project's second crediting period.